 But what are some of the benefits of cement render?
 As we stated before, cement render is particularly useful in increasing the durability of the wall.
 This protects the inner layer of the walls from harsh elements of the weather.
 Another benefit is the large array of finishes available.
-Depending on what you want, you can have your cement render tailored to your specific design desires.
+Depending on what you want, you can have your render tailored to your specific design desires.
 There is also a strong insulative quality that comes with cement render.
 This means you can save a fair amount of money in energy bills.

-Having cement render applied to your house has even been shown to increase the value of the property.
+Having render applied to your house has even been shown to increase the value of the property.
 This is all the while staying reasonably affordable, especially when factoring in all of these benefits.

 Can you use cement render on old buildings?

 One of the most important elements to take into consideration with old and historic buildings is their ability to “breathe”.
-This is a key factor when it comes to the application of cement render.
+This is a key factor when it comes to the application of render.
 These older buildings, especially ones that were erected around the 1920’s, were build differently compared to modern architecture.
 To keep the moisture outside of the structure, more modern buildings depend on outer layers that are fundamentally impervious.

 This is starkly contrasted by the structure of older buildings known as cavity walls, where moisture and water would in fact be absorbed into the walls and then would dry out due to evaporation from the sun and wind.
 Because it was common to have large fires indoors, even if the moisture originated from within the structure itself it would be drawn out and released.
-Lime mortar is commonly used to conserve the structural integrity of older buildings.
+Lime based mortar is commonly used to conserve the structural integrity of older buildings.